ablyssx74/SuperMusicThingy/README.md

 -	 a CLI API backend for sending keyboard shortcuts like vol_up, shuffle, status.
 See SuperMusicThingy --help for details.
 -	 isolated volume control.
 ## Tested on CachyOS and Haiku OS
 - Haiku support is not 100% yet.
-The visuals don't jitter to the music and require [nvidia-haiku](https://github.com/X547/nvidia-haiku).
+The visuals don't jitter to the music ( maybe my soundcard! ) and require [nvidia-haiku](https://github.com/X547/nvidia-haiku).
 ## Presets
 -   Download from a huge selection of [presets](https://github.com/projectM-visualizer/projectm?tab=readme-ov-file#presets) and install in SuperMusicThingy config presets folder.